atomjump/atomjumpcom-content-only/private-room-terms.md

 * __Timeframe__ 	Please allow up to 1 working day for manual checks on your room’s name.
 If it is a trademarked name, we may need some evidence that you have ownership of the name.
 * __Renewal__ 	An invoice will be sent by email annually, which can be paid within 30 days.
 * __Refunds__ 	If you are unhappy with the service please let us know at https://atomjump.com/wp/contact/ and, on agreement, we will refund the current annual fee.
 If not, you can also follow these NZ Government suggestions to raise an ISP complaint: https://www.govt.nz/browse/consumer-rights-and-complaints/how-to-complain/complain-about-your-isp/

+## Late Payments

+We are sympathetic with late payments if you can communicate a reason to us, prior to the due date of any unpaid invoices.
+However, if you cannot communicate this to us, or you are not responding to emails, we reserve the right to cancel your service and change the password of your forum.